meubleancien/meubleancien.github.io/README.md

 This also serves as a refs/ideas reminder for me.

-### New content: how to judge facts instead of values during social time.  (personal experience)
+### New Content: How To Judge Facts Instead Of Values During Social Interaction Time.  (personal experience)

+#
+Conflicts
+dfdgfd edg dg
+#
+Realization
+fed dfd f
+#
+What Now ?
+sfds
+fsfs